2024 International Conference Agenda

 Mason Ailstock, President and CEO, Rowen Foundation

-NEXT GEN TECH: DRIVING THE NEW WORKFORCE OF THE FUTURE
+NEXT GEN TECH: DRIVING THE NEW WORKFORCE OF THE FUTURE (The Ledger - First Floor Classroom)

 New technology impacts major sectors of our industry every day and the collaboration efforts help push these new efforts forward.
 Technology such as carbon capture and artificial intelligence are revolutionizing practices across these sectors to drive economic growth, reshaping industries and promoting sustainability.
 Learn how these developments impact their community and how their community ecosystem accelerates their growth and helps them thrive in this new age of technology.